Pychnight/TshockRpgToolKit/README.md

 * MonoDevelop or Visual Studio Code
 * TShock 4.3.24

-Building and testing on Linux is still experiemental, mainly due to issues with MonoDevelop and limitations with Visual Studio Code.
+Building and testing on Linux is still experimental, mainly due to issues with MonoDevelop and limitations with Visual Studio Code.

 ### Grab the code